-Of course, before you can properly identify and seize any opportunity, you need to understand your industry sufficiently well.
+Of course, before properly identifying and seizing any opportunity, you need to understand your industry sufficiently.
 With enough nuance, you will be able to properly read the various developments that are going on.

 Furthermore, responding to the needs and wants of your customers requires the application of knowledge in various forms such as skills, insights and even experience that can help you deliver great products or services to them.

 Understanding and knowledge are two things that boost the potential for creativity, and creativity boosts the potential for innovation, which in turn is a fundamental element of success.

 4. Knowledge keeps your business relevant

 Every industry is in a dynamic sphere that grows and gets larger every single day.
 New technology, new advancements, new discoveries and innovations are the norms in the 21st-century business world.